shurcooL/githubv4/README.md

 ### Authentication

 GitHub GraphQL API v4 [requires authentication](https://developer.github.com/v4/guides/forming-calls/#authenticating-with-graphql).
-The `githubql` package does not directly handle authentication.
+The `githubv4` package does not directly handle authentication.
 Instead, when creating a new client, you're expected to pass an `http.Client` that performs authentication.
 The easiest and recommended way to do this is to use the [`golang.org/x/oauth2`](https://golang.org/x/oauth2) package.
 You'll need an OAuth token from GitHub (for example, a [personal API token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)) with the right scopes.
 Then:

 ```Go
 import "golang.org/x/oauth2"